 For those who have not lost a loved one, you cannot fathom what it is like.
-So it is doubly important to be considerate in how you express your love and sympathy to those who are grieving.
-Continue reading What should I write in a sympathy card?
-Tips & tricks
+So it is doubly important to be considerate in how you express your love and sympathy to those who are grieving as you write your sympathy card messages.

 Sympathy gifts provide you with a way to send a tangible expression of your love to someone who is grieving.